Resources for... William & Mary

 Background and Legal Requirements in the Post-Secondary Setting

 The Americans with Disabilities Act (ADA) and section 504 of the Rehabilitation Act of 1973 are designed to ensure that people with disabilities have equal access to public services and programs.
-In a post-secondary setting, these acts require that reasonable university accommodations be made for qualified students with disabilities and prohibit the university from excluding students from, or denying them the benefits of, its programs or activities.
-While universities and colleges must "level the playing field," they are not required to ensure that a student reach their potential in their class, or succeed academically.
+In a post-secondary setting, these acts require that reasonable accommodations be provided for qualified students with disabilities and prohibit the university from excluding students from, or denying them the benefits of, its programs or activities.
+While universities and colleges must "level the playing field," they are not required to ensure that a student reach their full potential in their class, or succeed academically.
 For example, William & Mary may build a ramp so wheelchairs can gain access to buildings and classrooms, or may allow extra test-taking time for a student with a learning disability.
-However, an accommodation would not be required to ensure that a student get a passing grade in a class, or a 'B' instead of a 'C' on an assignment.

 At William & Mary, accommodations are provided for all types of students - undergraduate, graduate, degree-seeking, non-degree seeking, full-time and part-time.